Updated: a day ago

 7. Roll each piece into a tight ball, using the counter top to create surface tension.

 8. Place the dough balls onto a baking sheet lined with lightly oiled parchment paper or a nonstick baking mat.

 9. Cover with a damp towel and let the dough rest for 15 minutes.

 11. Cover formed bagels with a damp towel and let rest for an hour.
-After thirty minutes, test a bagel to see if it floats in a bowl of cold water.
-If it does, it's ready!
-If not, continue to let the bagels rest for 25-minute intervals covered in a damn towel until one passes the float test.
-I've found that with bagels with mix-ins, like these cheddar bagels, it may take a bit longer than normal for bagels to pass the float test.
+After 30 minutes, test a bagel to see if it floats in a bowl of cold water.
+If it does, it's ready.
+If not, continue to let the bagels rest for 25-minute intervals covered in a damp towel until one passes the float test.
+For bagels with mix-ins, like these cheddar bagels, it may take a bit longer than normal for bagels to pass the float test, up to 2 hours.
 Be patient and don't skip this step.
 Once a bagel floats, you're ready to move on.

-12. Preheat the oven to 425 F. While the oven is preheating bring a medium pot of water to a boil.
+12. Preheat the oven to 450 F. While the oven is preheating, bring a medium pot of water to a boil.

 13. In a small bowl, mix 1/2 cup za'atar and 1/2 cup shredded cheese.
 Set aside.

 14. Once the water is at a rolling boil, use a large slotted spoon to gently add bagels to the pot of boiling water.
-I usually do this one or two at a time to prevent crowding in the pot.
+I usually do this 1-2 bagels at a time to prevent crowding in the pot.
 Simmer for 30 seconds, flip with the spoon, then simmer the other side for 30 seconds.

 15. Once simmered, flip back over and remove the bagel from the water.
 Place the boiled bagel on the baking sheet.

 16. While the boiled bagel is still fresh from the pot, sprinkle the top liberally with the za'atar and cheddar cheese mixture.